Minor in Quantitative Methodology

 B.) Completion of the standard 2-course sequence in graduate statistics in the Department with a grade of B+ or higher, or an approved waiver of this criterion based on equivalent prior coursework.
 The two required courses are Statistical Analysis 1 (PSY 2005) and Statistical Analysis 2 (PSY 2010).

 C.) Completion of 3 additional courses in advanced quantitative methods with a grade of B+ or higher.
 These courses may be completed within or outside of the Department of Psychology.
-Courses taken to fulfill this requirement from other departments require approval by the current faculty administrator of the Minor.
-The psychology department currently offers three advanced quantitative methodological courses on a regular basis: Structural Equation Modeling PSY 2090), Applied Longitudinal Data Analysis (PSY 2575 – Special Topics in Psychology), and Mixed Effects Models (PSY 2575 – Special Topics in Psychology).
+The psychology department offers three advanced quantitative methodological courses: Structural Equation Modeling PSY 2090), Applied Longitudinal Data Analysis (PSY 2575 – Special Topics in Psychology), and Mixed Effects Models (PSY 2575 – Special Topics in Psychology).
 In addition, students may take advanced quantitative courses in other departments in the college (e.g., Department of Statistics, Department of Political Science), or outside of the college (e.g., School of Education, Carnegie Mellon University Machine Learning program).
 A list of previously approved courses can be found on KennyNet (Psychology KennyNet > Programs > Quant folder > Quant resources (open to all)).
-Additional courses can be proposed by trainees and will be approved on an ad hoc basis following a review of the syllabus by a faculty member of the committee.
+Additional courses can be proposed by trainees and will be approved on an ad hoc basis following a review of the syllabus by the committee.

 D.) Enrollment in (1 credit) and attendance of at least one semester’s worth (6 lectures) of the Community for Advanced Methodological Learning (CAMeL: https://psychology.pitt.edu/graduate/camel) series, including a presentation of one lecture on a topic approved by the CAMeL organization committee.

-E.) Demonstration of mastery of quantitative methodology through the inclusion of an advanced technique as part of a milestone or independent project that has been approved by one of the affiliated faculty.
+E.) Demonstration of mastery of quantitative methodology through the inclusion of an advanced technique as part of a milestone project (not proposal) or a first-authored or co-authored project, which has been approved by one of the affiliated quantitative faculty.
+A co-authored project is acceptable if the student led the quantitative analysis and can identify and detail their contributions as such.

 Evaluation of each of the proposed requirements are as follows:

-For academic requirement D, confirmation of attendance to CAMeL will be ascertained by review of the sign-in sheets collected at each meeting, and satisfactory presentation will be judged by one of the review committee faculty in attendance on the date of the student’s presentation.
+For academic requirement D, confirmation of attendance to CAMeL will be ascertained by review of the sign-in sheets collected at each meeting, and satisfactory presentation will be judged by one of the quantitative faculty in attendance on the date of the student’s presentation.

 If you wish to pursue the Quantitative Minor, please do the following: